When Permanent Leadership Isn’t the Immediate Answer

 1. Over-Indexation on Experience (The “Been There, Done That” Rule)

 An interim executive should never be learning on your company’s dime.
-If your organization is navigating a complex financial restructuring, a sudden supply chain collapse, or an aggressive post-merger integration, the candidate must have successfully steered companies through that exact scenario multiple times before.
+If your organisation is navigating a complex financial restructuring, a sudden supply chain collapse, or an aggressive post-merger integration, the candidate must have successfully steered companies through that exact scenario multiple times before.
 They do not need time to figure out a strategy; they must arrive with a proven, repeatable playbook ready to deploy on morning one.

 2. High Emotional Adaptability and Rapid Cultural Translation